 - A. In the event any previously unidentified historic architectural or archeological resource is discovered, the Project Sponsor will require the contractor to halt all work in and secure the area of the discovery.
 For any discovered archeological resources, the Project Sponsor will also halt work in surrounding areas where additional subsurface remains can reasonably be expected to be present.
-This includes establishing a perimeter with a radius of at least 50 feet around unexpected finds where there will be no excavation, operation of heavy machinery, or stockpiling.
-Work in all other areas of the Project may continue. - B. The Project Sponsor in coordination with FRA, will notify the Signatories and Concurring Parties and the Project Consulting Tribes, as appropriate, within 48 hours of the discovery (36 CFR § 800.13(b)(3)).
-As appropriate, FRA will also identify and invite other Consulting Parties to consult regarding unanticipated discoveries. - C. The Project Sponsor, in consultation with FRA, Signatories, Concurring Parties, and other Consulting Parties if applicable, will investigate the discovery site and resource(s) according to the professional standards and guidelines contained in Stipulation IV.
-The Project Sponsor will prepare and submit a written document containing a proposed determination of NRHP eligibility of the resource, an assessment of Project effects on historic properties, if appropriate, and any recommended treatment measures to FRA for review.
-Upon FRA's approval, the Project Sponsor will submit the determination of NRHP eligibility, effects assessment, and/or recommended treatment measures document, if appropriate, to NJHPO and/or NYSHPO, Signatories, and Concurring Parties, and the Project Consulting Tribes, as appropriate, for review and comment.
-If the potential resource is associated with Native American prehistory or history, FRA will provide the Project Consulting Tribes within five (5) working days for their review with a request for comment.
-The Signatories, Concurring Parties, and other Consulting Parties if applicable, and the Project Consulting Tribes, if participating, will respond with any comments within five (5) working days of receipt. - D. In the event there is an unanticipated effect to a known historic architectural or archaeological resource, the Project Sponsor will notify FRA, Signatories and Concurring Parties and the Project Consulting Tribes, as appropriate, within 48 hours of the event (36 CFR § 800.13(b)(3)) by providing written documentation describing the event and the potential effect to the historic property.
+This includes establishing a perimeter with a radius of at least 50 feet around a discovery where there will be no excavation, operation of heavy machinery, or stockpiling.
+Work in all other Project areas may continue. - B. The Project Sponsor, in coordination with FRA, will notify the Signatories and Concurring Parties and Consulting Tribes, as appropriate, within 24 hours of the discovery.
+As appropriate, FRA will also identify and invite other Consulting Parties to consult regarding unanticipated discoveries. - C. The Project Sponsor, in consultation with FRA, Signatories, Concurring Parties, and other Consulting Parties if appropriate, will investigate the discovery site and evaluate the resource(s) according to the professional standards and guidelines contained in Stipulation IV.
+The Project Sponsor will prepare and submit a written document containing a proposed determination of NRHP eligibility of the resource, an assessment of Project effects on historic properties, if appropriate, and any recommended treatment measures to FRA for review and comment.
+Upon FRA's approval, the Project Sponsor will submit the determination of NRHP eligibility, effects assessment, and/or recommended treatment measures document, if appropriate, to NJHPO and/or NYSHPO, Signatories, and Concurring Parties, and Consulting Tribes, as appropriate, for review and comment.
+If the potential resource is associated with Native American prehistory or history, FRA will provide Consulting Tribes within five (5) working days for their review with a request for

+- comment.
+The Signatories, Concurring Parties, and other Consulting Parties if applicable, and Consulting Tribes, if participating, will respond with any comments within five (5) working days of receipt. - D. In the event there is an unanticipated effect to a known historic architectural resource (as depicted in Exhibit D annexed hereto) or archaeologically sensitive area (as depicted in Exhibit E annexed hereto), the Project Sponsor will notify FRA, Signatories, Concurring Parties, and Consulting Tribes, as appropriate, within 48 hours of the event by providing written documentation describing the event and the potential effect to the historic property.
 The Project Sponsor will propose treatment measures to FRA for review.
-Upon FRA's approval, and in coordination with FRA, the Project Sponsor will submit the recommended treatment measures document to NJHPO and/or NYSHPO, Signatories, Concurring Parties, and other Consulting Parties if applicable, and the Project Consulting Tribes, as appropriate, for review and comment.
-The NJHPO and/or NYSHPO, Signatories, Concurring Parties, and other Consulting Parties if applicable, and the Project Consulting Tribes, if participating, will respond with any comments within five (5) working days of receipt.

-- E. If it is necessary to develop treatment measures in accordance with Stipulation VII.C. and VII.D., above, the Project Sponsor in coordination with FRA and NJHPO and NYSHPO will carry out the approach and treatment measures after approval by FRA. - F. The Project Sponsor will ensure construction activities within the affected area does not proceed until FRA, in consultation with the Signatories and Concurring Parties and the Project Consulting Tribes, as appropriate, determines that either 1) the located resource is not NRHP-eligible or 2) the agreed upon treatment measures for historic properties have been implemented.
+Upon FRA's approval, and in coordination with FRA, the Project Sponsor will submit the recommended treatment measures document to NJHPO and/or NYSHPO, Signatories, Concurring Parties, and other Consulting Parties if applicable, and Consulting Tribes, as appropriate, for review and comment.
+The NJHPO and/or NYSHPO, Signatories, Concurring Parties, and other Consulting Parties if applicable, and Consulting Tribes, if participating, will respond with any comments within five (5) working days of receipt. - E. If it is necessary to develop treatment measures in accordance with Stipulation VII.C. and VII.D., above, the Project Sponsor, in coordination with FRA and NJHPO and NYSHPO will carry out the final approach and treatment measures after approval by FRA. - F. The Project Sponsor will ensure ground disturbing activities within the affected area do not proceed until FRA, in consultation with the Signatories and Concurring Parties and Consulting Tribes, as appropriate, determines that either 1) the located resource is not NRHP-eligible or 2) the agreed upon treatment measures for historic properties have been implemented.